Icinga/icinga2/doc/4-monitoring-remote-systems.md

 The default setup routine will install a new host based on your FQDN in `repository.d/hosts` with all services in separate configuration files a directory underneath.

-The repository can be managed using the cli command `repository`.
+The repository can be managed using the CLI command `repository`.

 > **Note**
 >
-> The cli command `repository` only supports basic configuration manipulation (add, remove).
+> The CLI command `repository` only supports basic configuration manipulation (add, remove).
 Future
 > versions will support more options (set, etc.).
 Please check the Icinga 2 development roadmap
 > for that.